captn3m0/captn3m0.github.com/pages/dnscrypt.md

 permalink: /dnscrypt/
 ---

-I have a DNSCrypt server running out of a Digital Ocean droplet in BLR1 region.
+I have a [DNSCrypt][dnscrypt] server running out of a Digital Ocean droplet in BLR1 region.
 If you are within India, this might be a nice DNS server to use.
 This is running on a small DigitalOcean server, so I'd recommend using this only for personal machines (and not enterprise setups).

 Connection details are: